Food Service Advisory Committee

 Purpose

-The University of Toronto Mississauga Food Service Advisory Committee has been established to provide a structured and open forum whereby representation from various user groups will evaluate and review various policy and operational aspects of the Hospitality and Retail Services department as pertaining to food services at the UTM.
+The University of Toronto Mississauga Food Service Advisory Committee has been established to provide a structured and open forum whereby representation from various user groups will evaluate and review various policy and operational aspects of the Hospitality & Ancillary Services department as pertaining to food services at the UTM.
 This forum will ensure an open channel of communication for members of the University community to register their concerns and/or suggestions concerning departmental policy.
 In this regard, the committee will act in advisory and consultative capacity responsible to the Director of Hospitality and Retail Services.

 This committee will work alongside the Resident Student Dining Committee.
 The Resident Student Dining Committee has been established to support the unique needs of resident student meal plan holders at UTM.
 Two members of the Resident Student Dining Committee will also serve on the University of Toronto Mississauga Food Service Advisory Committee.

-Scope, Duties and Responsibilities
+Scope, Duties, and Responsibilities

 Specific, on-going topics of discussion will include (but are not limited to):

-- To receive and discuss requests and suggestions made by University of Toronto Mississauga community members with regards to food service
+• To receive and discuss requests and suggestions made by University of Toronto Mississauga community members with regards to food service

-- To provide information and answer questions related to departmental operations
+• To provide information and answer questions related to departmental operations

-- To ensure an open channel of communication for members of the University community to register their concerns and /or suggestions concerning departmental policy
+• To ensure an open channel of communication for members of the University community to register their concerns and /or suggestions concerning departmental policy

-- To evaluate existing departmental policies; to receive and evaluate food service recommendations; and to recommend changes to the policy where such changes are warranted and calculated to benefit the community.
+• To evaluate existing departmental policies; to receive and evaluate food service recommendations; and to recommend changes to the policy where such changes are warranted and calculated to benefit the community.

-- To receive, for information and to provide feedback, the department’s annual budgetary recommendations
+• To receive, for information and to provide feedback, the department’s annual budgetary recommendations

-- To assess the implications of:
+• To assess the implications of:

-- The hours and days of operation for each outlet
+• The hours and days of operation for each outlet

-- The partial or complete opening or closing of one or more outlets
+• The partial or complete opening or closing of one or more outlets

-- Changes in operation of any outlet
+• Changes in operation of any outlet

-- To receive and discuss, as applicable, reports from the Resident Student Dining Committee
+• To receive and discuss, as applicable, reports from the Resident Student Dining Committee

-- To provide feedback regarding the placement of new outlets and or products and services to the community
+• To provide feedback regarding the placement of new outlets and or products and services to the community

 2021 - 2022 Academic Year